dfahlander/idb-iegap/README.md

 * Firefox has it!
 * Opera has it!
 * Internet Explorer has it "almooooost", if it wasn't for that irritating multiEntry / compound index support!!!
-* ...and Safari is getting it... with some brokeness though...

 This polyfill makes IE10 / IE11 support the complete IndexedDB specification by implementing support for compound and multiEntry index as well as using compound primary keys.